 * Newspaper sought details about targeted killings

-* New York Times says to appeal
+* New York Times, ACLU say to appeal parallel cases

 By Jonathan Stempel and Jennifer Saba

 NEW YORK, Jan 2 (Reuters) - A federal judge on Wednesday rejected The New York Times’ bid to force the U.S. government to disclose more information about its targeted killing of people it believes have ties to terrorism, including American citizens.